ravn/cajo/javanet/readme.txt

 Copyright (C) 1999 John Catherino

 This library is Free Software.
-You may distribute it and/or modify it under the terms of the GNU Lesser General Public License, at version 2.1 of the license, or any later version published by The Free Software Foundation.
+You may distribute it and/or modify it, under the terms of the GNU Lesser General Public License, at version 2.1 of the license, or any later version published by The Free Software Foundation.